AmarSaini2/SYSC3110-Project/README.md

 - **Premium Squares:** Premium squares (Double Letter, Triple Letter, Double Word, Triple Word) are now part of the game.
 When a tile is placed on these squares, the score is modified accordingly (e.g., double the letter score or word score).
 - **AI Player:** AI Player can be added to the game to make it more interesting.The AI evaluates all possible valid moves and selects the highest scoring word from those options.
 The AI follows basic logic and does not require user interaction.
 - **Scoring Fixes:** Scoring correctly accounts for the use of premium squares and blank tiles.
 Words are scored based on tile values, and premium squares (when utilized) affect both letter and word scores.
+- **Confetti Animation:** added a small animation when the game finishes, displaying the winner and playing a small confetti animation.

 ## Prequisites
 - **Java 8+**